JamieBort/Portfolio-Website/Revamp2023.md

   - Each time an accessibility change is made, not just during this iteration in this branch, solicit feedback from an accessibility expert.

-  - The next time I address (read: improve the accessibility) of my website, incorporate the changes found in this [5 Accessibility Quick Wins You Can Implement Today](https://css-tricks.com/5-accessibility-quick-wins-you-can-implement-today/) css-tricks\.com article by Daniel Yuschick on Feb 23, 2022.
+  - The next time I address (read: improve the accessibility) of my website,

+    - incorporate the changes found in this [5 Accessibility Quick Wins You Can Implement Today](https://css-tricks.com/5-accessibility-quick-wins-you-can-implement-today/) css-tricks\.com article by Daniel Yuschick on Feb 23, 2022.

+    - Make it so pinch zoom on the mobile keeps the header within the width of the window (so you don't have to nor cant pan left/right).

+      Simply make it so the text gets bigger and pushes down further.

+      Search for something to the effect of "trigger media query with pinch zoom".

 - Other tasks to address; in a different branch.: